 Caveat emptor covers all of the defects that could be found in a standard home inspection.
 This includes things like leaks in the roof, cracks in the foundation, and issues with the heating system.
-When you're looking for a home your real estate agent Thornhill or Toledo based will likely tell you that you should have a full home inspection completed before making an offer of purchase to avoid any surprises with these sorts of things.
+When you're looking for a home your real estate agent will likely tell you that you should have a full home inspection completed before making an offer of purchase to avoid any surprises with these sorts of things.
 If you don't have time for an inspection before sending in an offer than you need to add a contingency that the sale is dependent on the completion of a home inspection.

 There are some defects that can be present in a home that are not going to be seen during standard inspections.
-If you find that there is an issue with something like the interior brick work in your Toronto MLS than you may be able to get out of your purchase agreement or be compensated for the issue.
+If you find that there is an issue with something like the interior brick work than you may be able to get out of your purchase agreement or be compensated for the issue.
 When there is a problem of this kind within the house it then becomes the responsibility of the seller to prove that they did not have any knowledge of the defect rather than that of the buyer to prove that they did know.
 A real estate lawyer can help you assess if you have a case when it comes to this type of issue.